-Imagine a company collecting data from millions of customers, including their personal information, browsing history, and purchase behavior.
-This massive volume of data requires robust security measures to protect it from unauthorized access, data breaches, and cyber-attacks.
+Imagine a company collecting data from millions of customers, including their personal information, browsing history, and purchase behaviour.
+This massive volume of data requires robust security measures to protect it from unauthorised access, data breaches, and cyber-attacks.

 The complexity of big data adds another layer of challenge.
 Big data is not just about the size of the data; it also encompasses the variety and velocity of data.

 Businesses must secure structured and unstructured data, including text, images, audio, and video files, which can be stored in different formats and databases.